dragnod0/VideoEncodingScript/README.md

 - assume the forced subtitle
 - Checks whether the file already exists in the target folder
 - easy change the ffmpeg encoding options
+- encoded files are ready for native decode with Plex (if you use mp4 at output container)

 #### ffmpeg-batch-gpu
 - GPU based encoding with vaapi